frederikhogenbosch98/MScThesis/README.md

 Thesis can be found at: repository.tudelft.nl
 ### Getting started
 1. Clone the repository to your local machine.
-2. Create a virtual environment (recommended, not necessary).
+2. Create a virtual environment (recommended).
-2. Install the required packages with: `pip3 install -r requirements.txt`
+3. Install the required packages with: `pip3 install -r requirements.txt`
-3. Create directories for the raw ECG files.
+4. Create directories for the raw ECG files.
 The data generation scripts look for the raw data in this structure:
     ```
     ../
     └───physionet